pharo-project/pharo-changelogs/Pharo70ChangeLogs.md

 - Binary packages loading (Hermes)
 - Use of `Zinc streams` as default streams
   - migration guideline: https://github.com/pharo-open-documentation/pharo-wiki/blob/master/Migration/MigrationToPharo7.md
+- Support for executable and testable example at method level

 ## Infrastructure changes
-- Switch to GitHub
+- Switch from SmalltalkHub to GitHub
-- Tonel code format
+- Tonel code format for better git handling and reading
 - Update building infrastructure to Jenkins 2

 # Code management
 - Introduction of Calypso, the new system browser
 - New navigation model
 - Faster UI
 - Tabs toolbar instead of single source code panel
 - Explicit commands (e.g., add new method) instead of duplicated menu and shortcuts
 - Extendable by plugins
 - Suitable for the remote scenario
 - "Dynamic protocols", supporting multiple tags per method
 - No longer requires star convention for class extension
 - Visibility option for inherited methods
 - Variable view as the special mode for method group view.
 - Better keyboard navigation
 - And many more improvements

 # Iceberg
-- A new friendly user interface
+- A totally rewamp and friendly user interface
 - Simplification of solving problems with repositories
-- Workflow simplification
+- Workflow simplification (follow the repair propositions)
 - Better GitHub, BitBucket, GitLab support
 - Improved code merging and comparisons
 - New code serialization format (Tonel)